rcchcz/pd-socket-based-middleware/README.md

 `python .\server_colori.py`

+Also run the Ducks server.

+`python .\server_ducks.py`

 Finally, run the main application passing the name of the service to be used as an argument.
-In this case, DNS only knows the 'colori' service.
+In this case, DNS only knows the 'colori' and 'ducks' services.

 `python main.py colori`
+`python main.py ducks`

 Instructions for using the service will be printed on the screen.